Miami Coral Park Senior High School

 Miami Coral Park Senior High School is a secondary school located in the Westchester census-designated place of Miami-Dade County, Florida, United States.
 It is a part of Miami-Dade County Public Schools.

 History

 The school was opened in 1963.
 It was the first school with air conditioning in South Florida.

+Coral Park’s athletic rival is Southwest Miami Senior High School.

 Demographics

 Miami Coral Park High School is 93% Hispanic, 2% Black non-Hispanic, 4% White non-Hispanic and 1% unknown, as of 2011.